Snow Mold Prevention and Treatment

 - Prune or remove large trees that shade the turf to improve air and light circulation.

 - Rake over the affected areas gently.
-This will help get airflow through the blades and help them dry more quickly.
+This will help get airflow through the blades so they dry faster.

 - Reseed the patches where turf has died if regrowth does not occur.